Call of Duty Vanguard Always Crashing? Here’s how to fix

 Disabling Startup Applications

-9. Your computer should now start with the minimal amount of services running in the background.
+9. Your computer will now start with minimal background processes.

 ABOUT THE AUTHOR